Jbhawal/Helpdesk/README.md

 ## 📌 Features

 - 🔐 **Authentication**: User login with secure sessions.
+- 🧾 **Dashboard**: User dashboard for a summarised view of complaint data.
 - 📝 **Complaint Filing**: Users can lodge new complaints with subject and description.
 - 📤 **Forwarding Workflow**: Officers/Admins can return complaints for clarification or forward them to the next level.
 - 💬 **Remarks System**: Users can view past and add further remarks when they work on the complaints or are returned to them.